Wavelength Podcast with Lorna Siggins

 When Vice-Admiral Mark Mellett became head of our Defence Forces in September 2015, he was the first Navy officer to take the post.
 The Mayo man, who learned to sail at Rosmoney and around Clew Bay’s islands, has served several…

-Always Think Water Safety Says Dublin Port Harbourmaster, Capt Michael McKenna
+Dublin Port harbourmaster Capt Michael McKenna

 “Get your bearings — always think water safety”.
 That’s what Dublin Port harbourmaster Capt Michael McKenna is urging sailors, anglers, kayakers, windsurfers, kitesurfers, paddleboarders, swimmers and jetski users to remember on the lower reaches of the Liffey and out into Dublin…